avf2001/IELTS/Speaking/Task 1/Speaking Task 1.md

 | ~~good, bad~~ |               |
 | ~~like~~ | love, enjoy, prefer |

-## Happiness
-* Are you a happy person?
-* What usually makes you happy?
-* Does the weather ever affect how you feel?
-* What makes you feel unhappy?
-* Do you think people in your country are generally happy people?
 ## Hobbies
 * Do you have a hobby?
 * What equipment do you need for it?